When is the next HU CFAR Funding Opportunity?

-Applicants may be at the post-doctoral fellow, research fellow, instructor, research associate, research scientist, or assistant professor level at any Harvard University School (e.g., HMS, HSPH, FAS) or one of its affiliated institutions, including (but not limited to) BIDMC, BWH, CHB, DFCI, Fenway Health, IDI, MGH and Lemuel Shattuck.
-Investigators at the rank of associate professor or above (including senior research scientists and principal research scientists at HSPH) will be judged too senior for consideration.
+Applicants may be at the post-doctoral fellow, research fellow, instructor, research associate, research scientist, or assistant professor level and hold an appointment/position at any Harvard University School or affiliated institution.
+Investigators at the rank of associate professor or above (including senior research scientists and principal research scientists at Harvard Chan School) will be judged too senior for consideration.

-If you are a current recipient of an NIH K award, you are required to submit with your CFAR application NIH sponsor approval indicating that you are eligible to receive CFAR funding.
-Investigators are not eligible for salary support on a CFAR Developmental award if they are on a mentored K award.
+If you are a current recipient of an NIH K award, you are required to submit with your CFAR application a letter from the relevant program officer stating that you are eligible to receive CFAR funding.

-Applications from senior investigators will not be considered for funding.
+Applications from senior investigators will not be considered for funding for the Developmental Award RFP.
 Senior investigators are defined as already having received NIH R01 funding as the principal investigator or funding at a similar level.
 This does not include R21, R34, or RO3 funding or subcontract funding through the R01 mechanism.